dperdic/s5-program-security/README.md

 #### Initialize instruction

-- Since the size of the name is restricted in the `init` constraint in the `CreateUser` struct to 10, there should be a check for the length of the name passed to the `initialize` instruction.
+- Since the size of the `name` property is restricted by the `space` constraint in the `CreateUser` struct to 10 bytes, there should be a check for the length of the name passed to the `initialize` instruction to prevent overflow errors.

 Before: